 Do any of the following to make changes to your destinations:

 To reorder the origin and destination, click Reverse Directions .
 Reverse Directions only appears if you have an origin and one destination.

 To reorder a route with an origin and two or more destinations, drag the letter buttons (for example, the ) in the order you want.

-If you want the map viewer to determine the best sequence in which to visit three or more specified destinations, click Show more options and check Optimize order.
+If you want the map viewer to determine the best sequence in which to visit four or more specified destinations, click Show more options, check Optimize order, and click Get Directions.
 The origin and final destination are fixed and the intermediate destinations are optimized.